Meet the Commission

 The Commission is further supported by the Arlington Office of Diversity, Equity and Inclusion, and over-seen by DEI's Director, Jillian Harvey.

-If you are interested in being considered for any future openings on the Commission, please forward a recent resume and short note about why you are interested in joining us to email@example.com.
+We currently have 1 opening on the Commission, If you are interested in being considered for this or any future openings, please forward a recent resume and short note about why you are interested in joining us to email@example.com.
 Commissioners must be Arlington residents and commit to 8-15 hours per month.

 Kristen comes to the AHRC with a wealth of international human rights experience from working on these issues in U.S. Embassies overseas.
 Kristen also has an American legal background.
 She is eager to deepen her understanding of challenges in Arlington and bring her experiences to strengthen the AHRC’s outreach and response.